An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

-Figures \ref{fig:pod_modes_u_bfs}--\ref{fig:pod_modes_x_bfs} represent the first four POD modes for each of the variables $u_1, u_2, s_1, s_2,$ $p_1, p_2, \xi_1$ and $\xi_2$.
-We stress that the POD modes were obtained separately for each component and the resulting figures are obtained by gluing the subdomain function just for the sake of visualisation.
-Figure \ref{fig:pod_modes_u_bfs} shows the first modes for the fluid velocities $u_1$ and $u_2$: in particular, notice that the modes corresponding to $u_1$ (on the left section of the domain) are zero at the inlet boundary due to the use of lifting function.
-In Figure \ref{fig:pod_modes_s_bfs} we can see the first four modes for $s_1$ and $s_2$: here the corresponding functions are mostly localised inside the domains $\Omega_1$ and $\Omega_2$ thanks to the homogeneous conditions at the boundaries and the non-zero forcing term coming from the pressure.
-Figure \ref{fig:pod_modes_p_bfs} represents the first modes for the pressures $p_1$ and $p_2$: we point out the signs of the oscillation behaviour which suggests that the supremiser enrichment might be needed to assure stability of the reduced--order solution.
-Finally, Figure \ref{fig:pod_modes_x_bfs} shows the first four modes for the adjoint variables $\xi_1$ and $\xi_2$: note that they are concentrated only around the interface $\Gamma_0$ which is due to the fact that the only nonzero contribution in the adjoint equations is coming from the source terms which are defined solely on the interface $\Gamma_0$.
+Figure~\ref{fig:pod_modes_u_bfs} shows the first modes for the fluid velocities $u_1$ and $u_2$: in particular, notice that the modes corresponding to $u_1$ (on the left section of the domain) are zero at the inlet boundary due to the use of lifting function.

+In Figure~\ref{fig:pod_modes_s_bfs}, we can see the first four modes for $s_1$ and $s_2$: here, the corresponding functions are mostly localised inside the domains $\Omega_1$ and $\Omega_2$ thanks to the homogeneous conditions at the boundaries and the non-zero forcing term coming from the pressure.

+Figure~\ref{fig:pod_modes_p_bfs} represents the first modes for the pressures $p_1$ and $p_2$: we point out the signs of the oscillation behaviour, which suggests that the supremiser enrichment might be needed to assure stability of the reduced--order solution.
+Finally, Figure~\ref{fig:pod_modes_x_bfs} shows the first four modes for the adjoint variables $\xi_1$ and $\xi_2$: note that they are concentrated only around the interface $\Gamma_0$ because the only nonzero contribution in the adjoint equations is coming from the source terms, which are defined solely on the interface $\Gamma_0$.